-- Efficiency and collaboration: delivery of integrated public services which will see us continue to build on our co-responding partnerships.
-It will also build on joint procurement opportunities and co-location to achieve efficiencies. - Accountability and transparency: this will allow Police and Crime Commissioners the ability to take on responsibility for fire and rescue services locally if a suitable business case were made.
-It will also deliver changes to our inspection regime and the way we measure performance. - Workforce Reform: this will challenge us to transform the diversity of our workforce and embed our values.
+- Efficiency and collaboration: delivery of integrated public services which will see us continue to build on our partnerships.
+It will also build on joint procurement opportunities and co-location to achieve efficiencies - Accountability and transparency: this will allow Police and Crime Commissioners the ability to take on responsibility for fire and rescue services locally if a suitable business case were made.
+It will also deliver changes to our inspection regime and the way we measure performance - Workforce Reform: this will challenge us to transform the diversity of our workforce and embed our values

-The National Fire Chiefs Council (NFCC) is a newly formed professional body that has been developed to provide professional advice to government on matters such as operational guidance, professional standards and best practice.
+The National Fire Chiefs Council (NFCC) is a newly formed professional body that is scheduled to replace the Chief Fire Officers Association (CFOA), having been developed to provide professional advice to government on matters such as operational guidance, professional standards and best practice.
 This supporting body will help fire and rescue services build strong relationships and improve communications with each other and with the government and our partners.